Training Introduction Video

 Recap & Bonus Lesson AWS Redshift Spectrum

-After a quick course recap, I added for you a BONUS LESSON on how you can do what you did with AWS Athena through Redshift Spectrum.
+After a quick training recap, I added for you a BONUS LESSON on how you can do what you did with AWS Athena through Redshift Spectrum.

 For the AWS Athena & Redshift part we use the Data Catalog we prepared in the AWS Capstone project.